stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 #### CRM

-The top three CRMs (Salesforce, Dynamics and Zoho) are remarkedly similar.
-Clients hire implementation firms that have deep skills in one of those three.
+When you look under the bonnet, the top three CRMs (Salesforce, Dynamics and Zoho) are remarkedly similar.
+Clients hire CRM implementation firms that usually have deep skills in only one of those three.
 Those implementation firms are often very weak at the broader thinking and validation that the client needs for their CRM implementation to be successful.
-Consulting skills like:
+As a result, most CRM implementations are considered a failure by clients.

+The CRM implementation firms doing this work are usually lacking more broader consulting skills like:

 * business strategy
 * business and operating model design